Esraaelsisy/BackBase-QATask/README.md

 - "Screenshots" :  contains screenshots taken on failure or on purpose.
 - "target / cucumber-html-report" :  contains "index.html" file for cucumber BDD test running results.
 - "test-output" : contains "index.html" file for TestNG tests running results.
+- "Regression suite.xml" :  XML file for testng suite to be run sequentially
+- "Regression Suite for Selenium Grid.xml" :  XML file for testng suite to be run parallel

 # Project Deliverables